GunnlaugurCalvi/chickchat/README.md

 - NG2-TOASTR

 # Installation
-Run ''' npm install ''' to install all packages that depends on this project!
+Run `npm install` to install all packages that depends on this project!

 #Run Program
-To start the socket.io server run "node chatserver.js" in the server directory. "http://localhost:8080/".
+To start the socket.io server run `node chatserver.js` in the server directory. `http://localhost:8080/`.
-Also run "ng serve" for the dev server. "http://localhost:4200/".
+Also run `ng serve` for the dev server. `http://localhost:4200/`.